What is an ultrasound?

 When you arrive, please check in with reception.
 We’ll make sure your details are correct and ask you to complete the appropriate forms.

 The skilled sonographer performing the examination will ask you questions about your scan, listen to you and make you comfortable.
 The procedure will be explained in detail and the sonographer will answer any questions you have before starting the examination.
+You will not be permitted to video, record or take photographs during your ultrasound as it is important that your sonographer can concentrate fully without any distractions.

 Depending on your scan, you may be asked to remove most of your clothing and then change into a gown – this makes things easier and will be more comfortable for you.